 Clarinet and Bass Clarinet

-Zavadil has been active with a variety of summer festivals, currently serving as bass clarinetist of the Peninsula Music Festival Orchestra in Door County, Wisconsin.
-Previous summer engagements have included the Spoleto (Italy) Festival Orchestra, Grant Park Symphony Orchestra, National Repertory Orchestra, and the American-Russian Youth Orchestra, as well as the 1994 Solti Orchestral Project at Carnegie Hall.
+Zavadil has been active with a variety of summer festivals, such as Lakes Area Music Festival (Brainerd, MN), Peninsula Music Festival (Door County, WI), Spoleto (Italy) Festival Orchestra, Grant Park Symphony Orchestra, National Repertory Orchestra, American-Russian Youth Orchestra and the 1994 Solti Orchestral Project at Carnegie Hall.